Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you want to use yellow and red, lighten them up so that their color feels muted.
 This site's dark theme uses pale, washed-out yellow and pink for maximum contrast with minimal harshness.

-Accounting for halation, overstimulation, and high-contrast needs is hard to do if you place minute aesthetics above inclusivity.
+Accounting for halation, overstimulation, and high-contrast needs is hard to do if you prioritize minute aesthetics before inclusivity.

 ### Contrast under different conditions